If we’re at all alike, we both read this kind of post… selectively. “Skimming” is another word for it.

 And skimming comprises most of what we do online.

-There are exceptions, but our time and attention is largely split between dozens of browser tabs (I have 23 open at the time of writing this), our smartphones and our actual jobs at any given moment.
+There are exceptions, but our time and attention are largely split between dozens of browser tabs (I have 23 open at the time of writing this), our smartphones and our actual jobs at any given moment.

 None of the above erases our need to learn, however.
 Which is presumably why we entertain reading posts like this.